Toggle menu

 Scheme guide

-Priority/Emergency Band
+Emergency Band

 • Applicants with very urgent and serious medical needs.

-• Other extreme cases.
+• Other exceptional cases

 Gold Band